 Big data and cybersecurity

 It's unthinkable to talk about big data and not talk about cybersecurity and information technology.
 It would be a shame for us, a digital security company.
-I say this because, over the years, big data has proven to be a great ally in fighting threats and cyber attacks.
+We say it because, over the years, big data has proven to be a great ally in fighting threats and cyber attacks.

 In this context, big data has mainly helped to improve cybersecurity solutions.
 How?
 For example, helping to reduce the time of threat detection, to evaluate better the risks of data breaches, and to solve other types of problems.

-If you would like to discuss this further, please contact us: firstname.lastname@example.org.
+If you would like to discuss this further, please contact us.
 We'll enjoy talking more about big data.